 - Q Why can blood take longer to clot in some people with lupus?

 - Q What role does the environment play in the development of lupus?

-- Q Is lupus serious?
+- Q What causes lupus in men?